 Of all the opponents they could face, why does Arthur battle Dr. Doom in the cinematic intro of UMvC3?
 In each game from the Ghosts 'n Goblins series, Arthur must traverse through a series of stages twice, meaning he'll also fight the same bosses twice.
 Is it too far off to say that he's actually fighting a Doombot and will have to fight Doom again?

 In the "Days of Future Past" stage, Mega Man is the only character who has not been slain or apprehended.
-Considering he's fought a wide variety of killer robots, fighting and avoiding Sentinels should be right up his alley.
+Considering he's fought a wide variety of killer robots, fighting and avoiding Sentinels should be right up his alley, not to mention his knack for copying and adapting weapons to use against enemies.
+If he is going down, it will take a damn long time before he does.

 Remember, this isn't the mainstream Marvel universe.
 MvC3 takes place in a completely different reality from the 616 universe where that rule applies.
 There have been plenty of alternate universes where Galactus has died and nothing has gone wrong.